duaaameer/24-Hour-Digital-Clock-in-Verilog-/README.md

 * Reset & Time-Setting Capability (optional push-button control)
 * 7-Segment Display or UART Output (configurable)

-Development Tools
+* Development Tools
 HDL: Verilog

-FPGA Boards: Xilinx Nexys 4DDR
+* FPGA Boards: Xilinx Nexys 4DDR

-Simulation: Vivado
+* Simulation: Vivado

-Synthesis & Implementation: Xilinx Vivado
+* Synthesis & Implementation: Xilinx Vivado

-Testing: Verilog testbench with simulated clock
+* Testing: Verilog testbench with simulated clock
+  # Note
+  The repository contains seperate file for all the modules sevenseg_driver, Digitalclock, debounce and finallt Top Module.
+You may copy the code to run see the functionality.